onqtam/headjack/docs/why/COMPLETED_CHAPTERS.md

 > "Meeting new people is a race to find the most interesting overlap areas between your knowledge trees as fast as possible." - [The Tree of Knowledge, by Tomas Pueyo](https://unchartedterritories.tomaspueyo.com/p/the-tree-of-knowledge?r=36xnz&utm_campaign=post&utm_medium=web#:~:text=Meeting%20new%20people%20is%20a%20race%20to%20find%20the%20most%20interesting%20overlap%20areas%20between%20your%20knowledge%20trees%20as%20fast%20as%20possible.)

+How do we collectively help improve the matchmaking process in every field?

+Friendship matchmaking where you deliberately enter your goals initially

 ██████████████████████████████████████████████████████████████████
 # SECTION: Argument maps / Debate Maps
 ██████████████████████████████████████████████████████████████████